Transitioning to Natural Deodorant: Why Do Some Experience an Adjustment Period?

 The human armpit provides lovely conditions for bacteria to thrive.
 Most of us have billions of bacteria living in each armpit.
 This region is moist, warm, and usually dark—the perfect home.

 Scientists have discovered that the long-term use of antiperspirants actually changes the types and number of bacteria that live in the armpit.
-These personal care products actually change the entire microbiome in the armpit region.
+These products actually change the entire microbiome in the armpit region.

 A study published in 2016 looked at the effect of the habitual use of antiperspirants on the microbiome of the armpit.
 The research was done by scientists at the North Carolina Museum of Natural Sciences, North Carolina State University, North Carolina Central University, Rutgers University, and Duke University.

-The researchers found that people who use antiperspirants, and even some deodorants, have a greater number of bacterial species in the armpit area.
+The researchers found that people who use antiperspirants, and even some commercial deodorants, have a greater number of bacterial species in the armpit area.
 This does not mean that it is bad or has an adverse effect on health, just that bacterial populations are very different from those who do not use these products.

 “The human armpit has long been noted to host a high biomass bacterial community… and recent studies have highlighted substantial inter-individual variation in armpit bacteria . . .
 One obvious potential explanation for this variation has to do with the use of personal hygiene products, particularly deodorants and antiperspirants.
 Our work clearly demonstrates that antiperspirant use strikingly alters armpit bacterial communities, making them more species rich.”
 (Source)

 What does this mean for the individual that wants to make the switch to natural deodorant?
 Since the human armpit microbiome is very complicated and quite unique to an individual, it is difficult to predict whether or not, or even how a change in deodorant will affect each person.
+We do know that the microbiome will change and that it takes time for the natural microbiome of the armpit to re-establish itself.

 As the new bacteria begin to colonize you may notice an increase and a change in the underarm odor.